Google Shopping's free product listings | Your Guide

 - A third-party feed creation tool like WakeupData.

-Optimized Product Feeds now even more importance for excellent ecommerce performance
+Optimized Product Feeds are now even more important for excellent eCommerce performance

 All listings on Google Shopping are reliant upon these product feeds uploaded to their Merchant Center accounts.